ecrisufmg/contorchionist/doc/puredata/torch.spectrails~.md

 ### Detection Modes
 *   **Slope-based (0)**: Detects peaks based on the change in slope of the spectral magnitude.
 Good for general usage.
 *   **Prominence (1)**: Uses a prominence threshold to identify significant peaks relative to their surroundings.
 Better for noisy signals or complex spectra.

-### Ambisonic Sync
-The spectral envelope is detected solely on the first channel (W - Omnidirectional).
-This envelope is then applied to all other channels (X, Y, Z, etc.) to preserve the spatial image and phase relationships of the Ambisonic signal.